sai2565/elance-frontend/README.md

 # Elance
 </br>
-i Elance is a digital platform that lives on a responsive mobile-friendly website.
-Its main aim is to help freelancers and clients to connect, collaborate and communicate efficiently.
+*Elance is a digital platform that lives on a responsive mobile-friendly website.
+Its main aim is to help freelancers and clients to connect, collaborate and communicate efficiently.*

 # Built With:
 * Frontend